MUnente/map/README.md

 ## How to use the app?

-When you open the app for the first time, click at allow browser to access your geolocation to map load your current position.
+When you open the app for the first time, click at allow browser to access your geolocation to the map load your current position.
 To search a place, click on text box, type the address and press magnifying glass icon :mag: or Enter key (Examples: 226 King St, Redwood City, CA or R. Pitágoras, 353 - Cidade Universitária, Campinas-SP).
 After, an address's list about your search will appear.
 Click in one option and a marker will show the location for you.

 ## How to use the API?